ibm-cloud-docs/Cloudant/offerings/learning-center.md

 If we forget and omit the rev parameter we will get an error response.

-Note: HTTP response codes tell you whether a request succeed or not.
+Note: HTTP response codes tell you whether a request succeeds or not.
 Responses in the 200 range are successful, 400s are user errors (e.g. invalid parameters) and 500s are server-side errors.
-You can see the full HTTP request and response by additionally supplying the -v command line option to curl/acurl.
+You can see the full HTTP request and response by additionally supplying the -v command-line option to curl/acurl.

 Also note that updates to documents happen in their entirety or not at all, there's no API construct to modify part of a document.
 A whole document must be supplied to overwrite a previous revision.